-For caregivers of loved ones with dementia-related conditions, personal care activities that were once viewed as routine or enjoyable may be met with resistance due to perceived threats or confusion.
-Family caregivers can, however, make activities like bathing easier to deal with by taking some extra steps when it comes to personal care.
-Here are a few tips from the Annapolis dementia care experts at Home Care Assistance.
+For caregivers of family members with dementia-related conditions, personal care activities which were formerly viewed as regular or enjoyable could be met with resistance due to perceived risks or confusion.
+Family caregivers can, however, make activities like bathing easier to deal with by taking some additional steps in regards to personal care.
+Here are a few ideas in the Annapolis dementia care pros at Home Care Assistance.

 Explain What’s Happening

 People with dementia can sometimes get confused and agitated if you initiate activities like taking a daily bath without letting them know what’s going on.
 Take a few minutes to explain things while:

 - Speaking in clear, soft tones

 - Politely answering questions that are repetitive (“Didn’t I take a bath today?”)

 - Giving them time to calm down if they look overly agitated